 The Early Intervention and Prevention Teams will undertake short-term intervention work where it is identified that short term involvement is most appropriate.
-It is likely the team will only be involved with cases for around 12 weeks; however, the team will work closely with the practice teams to ensure the right support is provided based on what meets the needs of the child, young person and the family.
+The teams will only be involved with cases for around 12 weeks; however, the team will work closely with the practice teams to ensure the right support is provided based on what meets the needs of the child, young person and the family.